Installation of Elastic Search

 --version print the program's version and exit

--h [ --host ] arg mongo host to connect to ( /s1,s2 for sets)
+-h [ --host ] arg mongo host to connect to (

 --port arg server port.
 Can also use --host hostname:port